Become a Trained Coach

 The Instructor: The Rev. Dr. Claire Bamberg

-Claire is an ordained minister (D.Min.) in the UCC, a licensed mental health professional (LMFT) in three states, a certified mediator and a Professional Certified Coach (PCC) with membership in the International Coach Federation.
+Claire is an ordained minister (D.Min.) in the UCC, a licensed mental health professional (LMFT) in three states, a certified mediator and a Master Certified Coach (MCC) with membership in the International Coach Federation.
 She is a member of the Board of Directors of the American Association of Pastoral Counselors.
 Claire has in excess of 35 years of experience consulting with a wide variety of secular businesses, and within denominational systems.
 She brings a wealth of experience to the world of coaching and consulting.
 She excels in the areas of corporate systems, executive, marital and individual coaching and consulting.
 She has served both UCC and UUA churches in several states as a redevelopment, transitional, interim and settled minister, and has founded and run two pastoral counseling centers, respectively.
 She has served as a coach to many business executives, directors and boards, their employees, congregations, and individuals - both lay and ordained.

 The Training Process